berthakim/autotests-stepik-final-project/README.md

 We used the standard Page Object Model pattern for tests developping

 We tested such site elements as
-- user registration and authentication check;
+- presence / absence of elements
 - confirmation messages;
-- presence / absence of elements
+- navigation between pages
-- pages navigation
+- user registration and authentication check;
 - <...>

 -------------------------------------------